 MY TIPS AND TRICKS

-- Break it up.
 Once you have the space picked that you are going to declutter, break it up into several small and manageable tasks within the room.
 Remember the key to this system is that it can be accomplished in 10 minutes a day.
 You certainly can’t tackle your entire kitchen in 10 minutes, but you could tackle your spice rack, your tupperware drawer, or your kitchen gadets.
-Don’t try to eat the whole elephant in one day, just evaluate the space and determine the microtask and areas within the big space that need to be tackled.
+Don’t try to eat the whole elephant in one day.
+Just evaluate the space and also determine the microtask and areas within the big space that need to be tackled.
 Then, create a list of those spaces and get to it.

 MY FIRST SPACE

 To initiate the declutter challenge in my home, I am tackling the LAUNDRY ROOM.
-Our main issue is that the whole thing needs to be redesigned.
+In fact, our main issue is that the whole thing needs to be redesigned.
 However, that’s not what this is about.
 We are simply trying to declutter the space, so then we can start the organization (or remodeling) process.

 Corners seem to be my arch nemesis.
 I can keep things decently organized…as long as there is a corner to hold everything (insert palm to face).
 In my bedroom, I need to declutter the corner you see above, as well as the workspace.
 This desk would be an excellent area to work; however, it is too messy to stay focused.